-Our Rhode Island DUI Lawyers Are Here to Help
+Our Rhode Island DUI Law Firm Is Here to Help

 Get informed on your rights—call our firm today at (401) 245-5100.

 A conditional hardship license is only available to those motorists charged with a first/second DUI offense or a first offense refusal.
 A motorist must also install an ignition interlock device to be eligible for a hardship license.
 However, eligibility alone does not result in a conditional hardship license.
 To be granted this license, a judge or magistrate must issue an order after the motorist demonstrates a “need” for the license.

 What Qualifies as a Need for a Hardship License?

 A 2016 update to the hardship license law still requires first-time offenders to show a “need” for a hardship license, but this need has been expanded beyond employment purposes.
 Hardship licenses will also be granted to those who can prove they need a hardship license to drive to necessary medical appointments, therapy appointments, job training, school, or any other valid reason approved in advance by the judge.

 In order to receive a hardship license, individuals will have to submit a sworn affidavit to the judge, detailing their need for a hardship license.
 Some judges may also require a hearing, during which the motorist must testify regarding their need.

 Motorists who are charged with a Chemical Test Refusal at the Rhode Island Traffic Tribunal will typically receive a preliminary order of suspension, suspending their license during the pendency of their case.
 A 2016 amendment to the conditional hardship license law extends to drivers with preliminary license suspensions.
 These drivers can operate a motor vehicle with a hardship license, so long as an ignition interlock device is installed and they show a valid “need” to drive.